Universality in statistical measures of trajectories in classical billiards: Integrable rectangular versus chaotic Sinai and Bunimovich billiards: Integrable billiard

-In the classically integrable 2D rectangular billiard we found levels to be strongly correlated leading to a Dirac comb (picket fence) distribution.
-This is possibly evidence for universal behavior in the integrable case.
-Comparing the behavior of the rectangular billiard with the circular billiard~\cite{Laprise08}, we observe that they differ in their symmetry properties.
-In the circular billiard hopping from one boundary point to its neighbor stands for a group operation.
+This is possibly evidence for universal behaviour in the integrable case.
+Comparing the behaviour of the rectangular billiard with the circular billiard~\cite{Laprise08}, we observe that they differ in their symmetry properties.
+In the circular billiard hopping from one boundary point to its neighbour stands for a group operation.
 The corresponding operation in the rectangular billiard has no group property.
 However, the resulting strong correlation and spectral rigidity are found to be very similar for both billiards.

-Compared to the behavior of integrable quantum systems, which is typically of Poissonian nature with correlation coefficient $C=0$, the behavior of classically integrable system is completely opposite, with correlation coefficient $C \approx 1$.